SweQuant/site/packages/README.md

 - `nav.css` – Navigation pill layout, link styling, responsive tweaks, and JS-fallback states.
 - `bg-nonlinear.css` – Fixed soft grey background with animated drift.
 - `button-eclipse.css` – Eclipse hover effect for buttons and anchor buttons.
+- `footer-bundle.js` – Generated helper that wraps the JavaScript modules in a `<script>` block for inline use.

 ## Using the modules in Webflow